hl7au/au-fhir-erequesting/input/pagecontent/conformance.md

 #### AU eRequesting Capability Statements
 The [AU eRequesting Placer CapabilityStatement](CapabilityStatement-au-erequesting-placer.html) defines the conformance requirements and expectations of an [AU eRequesting Placer](ActorDefinition-au-erequesting-actor-placer.html) actor responsible for initiating and creating diagnostic service requests.
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Placer are defined in this capability statement.
 AU eRequesting placers define their capabilities by choosing from this list based on the resource types they need need to place requests.

-The [AU eRequesting Server CapabilityStatement](CapabilityStatement-au-erequesting-server.html) defines the conformance requirements and expectations of an [AU eRequesting Server](ActorDefinition-au-erequesting-actor-server.html) actor responsible for accepts diagnostic service requests and makes diagnostic service requests accessible.
+The [AU eRequesting Server CapabilityStatement](CapabilityStatement-au-erequesting-server.html) defines the conformance requirements and expectations of an [AU eRequesting Server](ActorDefinition-au-erequesting-actor-server.html) actor responsible for accepting diagnostic service requests and making diagnostic service requests accessible.
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Server are defined in this capability statement.
-An AU eRequesting Server declares conformance to this list of capabilities based on the resource types and interactions it implement.
+An AU eRequesting Server declares conformance to this list of capabilities based on the resource types and interactions it implements.

 The AU eRequesting Filler CapabilityStatement and AU eRequesting Patient Access CapabilityStatement are not yet defined.

 ### Declaring Conformance
 Servers that are conformant to the AU eRequesting API declare conformance by:
-* hosting a capability statement at [url]/metadata that is available to both authenticated and unauthenticated clients and that declares that IPA is supported using CapabilityStatement.instantiates, as shown in the following fragment:
+* hosting a capability statement at [url]/metadata that is available to both authenticated and unauthenticated clients and that declares that AU eRequesting is supported using CapabilityStatement.instantiates, as shown in the following fragment:

     ```
     {